patrickbucher/gopl/syntax.md

     func name(a, b, c int) (x, y, z int) {
     }

+### Multiple Return Values

+A function can return multiple values:

+    func integerDivision(a, b int) (int, int) {
+        return a / b, a % b
+    }

+The return values can also be named for better understanding:

+    func integerDivison(a, b int) (quotient, remainder int) {
+        // ...
+    }

+The named return values behave like variable declarations (with zero-value initialization), and thus can be assigned a value:

+    func integerDivison(a, b int) (quotient, remainder int) {
+        quotient = a / b
+        remainder = a % b
+        return quotient, remainder
+    }

+If the named return values should be returned and have a value assigned, a _bare return_ statement can be used:

+    func integerDivison(a, b int) (quotient, remainder int) {
+        quotient = a / b
+        remainder = a % b
+        return
+    }

 ### Function Literal

 A function literal can stand wherever a function reference can.
 Thus this code: